nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `grade 2 g/4` changes grade of second person on list to `Excellent`<br>
   </box>

-### Deleting a person : `delete`
+### Deleting contacts : `delete`

-Deletes the specified people from the address book.
+Deletes the specified contacts from the address book.

 Format: `delete INDEX [MORE_INDICES]…`

 <box type="info">

 **Notes about `delete`:**
-Deletes the person at the specified `INDEX` or `INDICES`:
+Deletes the contacts at the specified `INDEX` or `INDICES`:

-* The indices refer to the index numbers shown in the displayed person list.
+* The `INDICES` refer to the index numbers shown in the displayed list of contacts.
-* The indices **must be positive integer** 1, 2, 3, …
+* The `INDICES` **must be positive integers** (1, 2, 3, …), and cannot exceed the number of contacts in the displayed list of contacts.
 </box>

 <box type="definition">